dr-jam/GamePlatforms/README.md

 ### Game 2

 The second game project is most impactful activity in the course.
-In teams, students will work through a standard indie development cycle from pitch to beta over the course or 7 weeks.
+In teams, students will work through a standard indie development cycle from pitch to beta.
 This includes concept pitches, game design documents, prototypes, alphas, betas, gameplay testing, critiques, demos, presentations, and code reviews.
 This project necessitates a significant commitment of time and engagement.
 The resulting beta versions of the games will be held to a high standard of qualtiy among serveral dimension including art, visual design, user interface, gameplay, and rhetoric.

 ### Platform Studies Presentation